Vgr255/Nightmare/Walkthrough/Part 7 - The Glorious World Map.md

 you'll have Yuffie in your group.
 She has very low HP and even less MP.
 For now, let's stick with Cloud, Barret, and Tifa.
 It's a good mix of HP, MP, and stats.

+Worth of note: The Junon forest fights are among the best to level up early in the game.

 Head back into the Mythril Mines, and head into the room with Range+.
 Fight enemies here until you have 14,000 Gil.
 Go buy Gravity.
 Then go back to Kalm